 The most important step is for the addicted teen to enter treatment.
 An addiction intervention may be necessary in convincing the adolescent there’s a problem.
 Because denial is so prevalent in younger addicts, concerned parents may have to force their child to seek help — threatening, for example, to kick them out of the family house if that doesn’t happen.
 Did you buy your son a new car for his 18th birthday?
 Threaten to take the keys back.
 You may be saving your child’s life.

 Once a client enters adolescent drug rehabilitation, the process usually goes something like this:

 - Treatment begins with an intake process that will identify any particular issues, in addition to substance abuse that the client is struggling with – such as eating disorders or mental illness/dual diagnosis.

 - The next important step is detox, a difficult but necessary process that removes all drug toxins from the body.

-- Once the addict has detoxed, the intensive residential treatment stage (sometimes 30 days, sometimes longer) kicks into high gear, complete with individual/group therapy and family counseling.
+- Once the addict has detoxed, the intensive inpatient treatment stage (sometimes 30 days, sometimes longer) kicks into high gear, complete with individual/group therapy and family counseling.
 Unlike adult drug rehab centers, adolescent drug treatment includes an academic component.
 Teens will continue their studies while in rehab, ensuring they return home healthier, happier and still caught up with their classmates.